Mistral Raymond

-Mistral Raymond (born September 7, 1987) is a former American football safety.
-He was selected by the Minnesota Vikings in the 6th round (170th overall pick) of the 2011 NFL Draft.
+Mistral Raymond (born September 7, 1987) is an American former professional football safety.
+He was selected by the Minnesota Vikings in the sixth round of the 2011 NFL draft.

 College career

 Raymond began his collegiate career at Ellsworth Community College in Iowa Falls, Iowa.

 In the 2010 season, he was selected to the All-BIG East second-team while at USF.

 Professional career

-He was drafted by the Minnesota Vikings with the 170th overall pick in the sixth round of the 2011 NFL Draft.
+Raymond was selected by the Minnesota Vikings with the 170th overall pick in the sixth round of the 2011 NFL draft.